nacil4/kooroshariyaee.github.io/_pages/publications.md

 * **Ariyaee, Koorosh**, Chahla Ben-Ammar, Talia Tahtadjian, Alexei Kochetov.
 Acoustics of guttural fricatives in Arabic, Armenian, and Kurdish: A case in remote data collection.

 * **Ariyaee, Koorosh** & Peter Jurgec.
-Hiatus in Persian: How morphology creates phonological asymmetries in languag.
+Hiatus in Persian: How morphology creates phonological asymmetries in language.